33themes/ttt-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-First plugin which create a Gallery in the same simple way Featured Image is related to a Post
+TTT Gallery is a WordPress gallery plugin fully customizable.

-== Description ==
+## Description

+TTT Gallery allows you to use your own templates to show galleries.

-TTT Gallery attach the galleries created, the images are in the same Upload folder and can be use all thumbnails sizes seted in the theme or by plugins.
+The plugin uses the WP Gallery creator and you can use any thumbnail size set up in the theme or by plugins.

-Same user interface as WP core gallery creator, so you don´t feel any difference in the usability.

-Total freedom for templates markup, so you can use any kind of animation, structure, size of your images.

 = Create a Gallery =